eghere-bsu/cs452-p3/README.md

 I had to add some `free()` functions to the test `test_cmd_parse2`, as this test was causing memory leaks.
 My implementation of the code requires that this is here in order to not cause memory leaks.

+I recognizes that this implementation does not include the assignments outlined in Tasks 9 and 10, which are background processes.
+I did not have enough time to complete this entire project, but this program does pass all the test cases without any memory leaks.
+Please be nice when you grade

+:)